jemz-ii/Taco-Sales-Time-Series-Analysis/README.md

 # Time Series Forecasting of Taco Sales
 This repository contains my individual contribution from a larger group project, focusing exclusively on **time series analysis and forecasting** of taco sales data.
-The notebook explores data preprocessing, visualization, and modeling sales trends using statistical and neural network approaches.
+It explores data preprocessing, visualization, and modeling sales trends using statistical and neural network approaches.

 It includes the following files:
 - `Taco_TimeSeries.ipynb` — Jupyter Notebook with full analysis, visualizations, and forecasting results.